magmide/magmide/posts/coq-for-engineers.md

 When going over different logical ideas, it might be tempting to ask questions like "why should I trust this system of rules?" "what makes this system of rules better than this other system of rules?" "what makes this system of rules trustworthy or useful?"

 javascript -> browser -> c/rust -> assembly -> hardware -> physics
-magma -> calculus of constructions -> type theory -> logic -> proof theory -> forever!!!
+magmide -> calculus of constructions -> type theory -> logic -> proof theory -> forever!!!

 To prove we can make up our own rules, let's make our own theory of numbers!
 We'll define a system of rules, with exactly these rules: